Invigorate menus with thoughtful application of California walnuts in cream, purees and plant-based meat alternatives.

 Crack open the many ways to get more from walnuts

 The opportunity lies in a deft use of culinary technique, not only to maximize the different ways walnuts deliver flavor and texture but also to apply new functionality to recipes.
 This provides adaptability to different globally inspired flavor profiles—an especially valuable trait as diner interest in global cuisines shows no signs of slowing down.
 The versatility of walnut forms also can be leveraged across every area of the menu.
-“Make them a flavorful partner in menu innovation, not just recipe development,” advises Robert Danhi, chef-in-residence for California Walnuts.
+“Make them a flavorful partner in menu innovation, not just recipe development,” advises Robert Danhi, chef-in-residence for the California Walnut Board.

-To encourage culinary exploration with California walnuts, Chef Danhi details why and how walnuts can be used in unexpected applications in three categories: sauces, meat substitutes and pastes/purées.
+To encourage culinary exploration with California walnuts, Chef Danhi details why and how walnuts can be used in unexpected applications in three categories: sauces, meat substitutes and butter/purées/creams.
 “In each of these formats, walnuts move beyond flavor accents, becoming the foundation that defines a dish’s structure and eating experience.”

 1WHITE SAUCE WITH WALNUT CREAM